teuk/mediabot_v3/docs/FACTOID_COMMAND_V3_PILOT.md

 ```

 Repeat detail, list, filtered-list and top reads.
 Then create one uniquely named
+disposable factoid with `learn`, recall it once through explicit `whatis` and
-disposable factoid with `learn` and remove it with `forget`.
-Their visible text
+once through `?keyword`, and remove it with `forget`.
+Each recall must produce
-must retain the historical contract, the stored value must be exact, and the
+one channel reply and advance the stored counter by exactly one.
+Explicit
+missing lookup must teach; quiet missing lookup must emit nothing.
+The
 disposable factoid must be deleted before rollback.
-Do not exercise `whatis` or
-the quick `?keyword` shortcut as part of v3 adoption; neither is mounted by
-this package.

 ## Immediate rollback